 + Andrew T. Draper, assistant professor of theology and director of the Honors Guild at Taylor University, explores the vulnerability and repentance necessary for “whiteness” to be joined with others in order to decenter its false universal claims.
 Erin Dufault-Hunter, assistant professor of Christian ethics, responds.

 + Jonathan Tran, associate professor of theology and ethics at Baylor University, discusses how harmful black-white binary views of race plague mission efforts within the Asian American experience.
-Daniel D. Lee, director of the Center for Asian American Theology and Ministry and assistant professor of theology and Asian American ministry, responds.
+Daniel D. Lee, assistant provost for the Center for Asian American Theology and Ministry and assistant professor of theology and Asian American ministry, responds.

 + Elizabeth Conde-Frazier, academic dean and vice president of education at Esperanza College of Eastern University, discusses the professionalism of the church and theological education as expressions of racism and broken praxis, in particular through their roots in mission efforts in 19th-century Latin America.
 Lisseth Rojas-Flores, associate professor of marriage and family therapy, responds.

 “The conversation about race is one that has been deferred for so long and so often over and over again.
 As soon as we get close to having a meaningful conversation about race, we recoil from the pain of it.
 And so in our lectures you’ll see some of that pain emerge, you’ll see some people who have long experienced racism express and declare and name experiences that they have had that have been deeply formative, deformative even.
 So this conversation is not a pretty one, but we’re having it.”